scottishgovernment/resources.mygov.scot/_standard/fitness-for-use.markdown

 ##Statement

-Appropriate service quality attributes will be defined prior to implementation, based on user needs and agreed by stakeholders.
+Appropriate service quality attributes will be defined prior to implementation, based on user needs and agreed by stakeholders

 ##Rationale